jtroo/kanata/README.md

 - Try it out and let me know what you think
 - Add support for MacOS
-- Dead keys: I only use the US layout and have no idea if kanata handles dead keys correctly.
-If it's doing something wrong, please file a bug or feel free to contribute a fix.

 ## What does the name mean?